smajidy/smajidy.github.io/README.md

 `.github/workflows/check-site.yml` performs these build/check steps on pull requests and manual runs.
 It has read-only repository permissions and **does not deploy, push, or change the site's existing GitHub Pages configuration**.
 Use this check before merging.
 Dependencies must be available in the build environment.

-The September 2026 detailed-edit package was reviewed using source-derived HTML and Chromium, not a successful local Jekyll build: the editing environment lacked the GitHub Pages/Jekyll gems and could not download them.
+This September 2026 revision was reviewed using source-derived HTML and Chromium, not a successful local Jekyll build: the editing environment could not reach RubyGems to install the GitHub Pages/Jekyll dependencies.
 The read-only workflow supplies the remaining native-build check.
 The external standalone preview and screenshots are review aids, not deployment files; keep them out of this source directory.

 ## Add or update a paper